 Things to Do

 At Huntsville State Park, you can camp, hike, bike, picnic, ride horses, fish, swim, paddle, geocache and study nature.
-We have 21 miles of trails, playgrounds and a nature center.
+We have 21 miles of trails, playgrounds, a bird blind and nature center.
 Alligators live in the park; .

 On the lake: Enjoy water activities on the 210-acre Lake Raven.